 Egle Gusciute - Who is Against Migration, and Why?

 Egle joined Trinity as a Grattan Scholar in 2015 and is researching ‘Who is Against Migration, and Why?’ under the co-supervision of Richard Layte, Professor of Sociology and Peter Mühlau, Assistant Professor in the Department of Sociology.
-The project will explore the causes of anti-immigration attitudes in Europe on the country, sectoral and occupational levels.
-The overall aim of the project is to increase understanding of the role of economic threat in anti-immigrant sentiment and will aim to test an alternative explanation for such sentiment.
-Egle is also a Teaching Assistant on the Introduction to Sociology for first year undergraduate students.
+The project explores the causes of anti-immigration attitudes in Europe and aims to increase the understanding of the role of economic threat in anti-immigrant sentiment and to test an alternative explanation for such sentiment.

 Gayane Vardanyan - The Age of Mass Migration and the Impacts of Migration